winrevive/layl-shell/README.md

 # Layl Shell

-Welcome To The Layl Shell, A Shell And Script Interperter For Microsoft Windows
+Welcome to the Layl Shell, a shell and script interperter for Microsoft Windows

-Copyright WinRevive, All Rights Reserved

-# How To Get The Executable
+## How To Get The Executable

-To Get The Beta Version, Compile the source in the dev branch of the repository To Get the Stable version, check releases
+To get the beta version, compile the source in the dev branch of the repository to get the stable version, check [releases](https://github.com/winrevive/layl-shell/releases)

-# How To Use
+## How To Use

- - To enter the Shell, Just Start The Executable
+ - To enter the shell, run the executable.
- - To Use The Interperter, Either go to the commandline and start ``layl your-file-name.lys`` or enter the shell and type ``run your-file-name.lys`` (MUST BE IN SAME DIRECTORY AS THE SHELL!!!)
+ - To use the interperter, either go to the commandline and start ``layl your\path\to\your-file-name.lys`` or enter the shell and type ``.\your-file-name.lys`` or ``{path\to\your-file-name.lys}``.

-# Layl Shell/Script Interpreter Documentation
+## Layl Shell/Script Interpreter Documentation

 [Docs Are Located Here](docs/contents.md)

+© WinRevive 2024, All Rights Reserved.